muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   period Monday at 00:00:00 UTC through Sunday at 23:59:59 UTC.

-* Measures of student engagement with course content identify the number of unique users who completed a specified activity during a week.
+* Measures of student engagement with course content identify the number of unique users who completed an activity during a week.

 * Students are included in the count for every activity that they completed during the week.
 Students who completed a specific activity during the week,